neuronsimulator/nrn/docs/coreneuron/how-to/coreneuron.md

 #### Choosing Compiler

-CoreNEURON rely on compiler [auto-vectorisation](https://en.wikipedia.org/wiki/Automatic_vectorization) to achieve better performance on moder CPUs.
-With this release we recommended to use compilers like **Intel / PGI / Cray  Compiler**.
+CoreNEURON relies on compiler [auto-vectorisation](https://en.wikipedia.org/wiki/Automatic_vectorization) to achieve better performance on moder CPUs.
+With this release we recommend compilers like **Intel / PGI / Cray  Compiler**.
 These compilers are able to vectorize the code better than **GCC** or **Clang**, achieving the best possible performance gains.
-If you are using any cluster platform then Intel or Cray compiler should be available as a module.
-You can also install Intel compiler by downloading [oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit.html).
+If you are using any cluster platform, then Intel or Cray compiler should be available as a module.
+You can also install the Intel compiler by downloading [oneAPI HPC Toolkit](https://software.intel.com/content/www/us/en/develop/tools/oneapi/hpc-toolkit.html).
 CoreNEURON supports also GPU execution based on an [OpenACC](https://en.wikipedia.org/wiki/OpenACC) backend.
-Currently, the best supported compiler for the OpenACC backend is PGI available as part of [NVIDIA-HPC-SDK](https://developer.nvidia.com/hpc-sdk).
+Currently, the best supported compiler for the OpenACC backend is PGI, available as part of [NVIDIA-HPC-SDK](https://developer.nvidia.com/hpc-sdk).
 You need to use this compiler for NVIDIA GPUs.
 Note that AMD GPU support is not tested.

 ## Installation